 Focus and Scope

-Submitted articles go through a blind review process and may be returned to the authors for subsequent revision.
+Submitted articles go through a double-blind review process and may be returned to the authors for subsequent revision.

 Peer Review Process

-After initial screening by the editors, submitted articles go through a blind review process.
+All content is peer-reviewed and submitted articles go through a double-blind review process.

 Each paper is reviewed by two reviewers that are selected by the editor in charge.
-Papers are double blind reviewed.
 Final decisions for revision or acceptance are made by the editors based on the recommendations provided by the reviewers.
 Revisions will be based on the comments of the reviewers and editors.